N3ph4l1m/qmk_firmware/keyboards/splitkb/aurora/corne/keymaps/rwillox/readme.md

 # rwillox Keymap for the Aurora Corne

-This keymap is based on many concepts from Dreymar's big bag theory (see https://dreymar.colemak.org/index.html), tweaked a bit for my own preferences and adopted to the Aurora Corne.
+This keymap is based on the x123 keymap and many concepts from Dreymar's big bag theory (see https://dreymar.colemak.org/index.html), tweaked a bit for my own preferences and adapted to the Aurora Corne.
+UK keymap keys for pipe hash and backslash have been added to the lower layer.

 ## Features